Hunter (Pierce novel): Background and publication history

 The book was written by William Luther Pierce, the leader and founder of the far-right National Alliance.
 Pierce had previously written The Turner Diaries.
 In contrast to The Turner Diaries, Pierce decided to write a "more realistic" novel which "shifted away from the idea of an organized group, to what an exceptional individual can do."
 He further said that "Hunter serves a real educational process."

 He said that the difference between the two books was that he hoped that he had "learned something from the reaction" to the first book, and claimed that his intention in writing it was to advocate his ideology, not promote terrorism.
 He said that The Turner Diaries "had no character development", and that in Hunter he sought to have the main character change his views as he went on.

 The novel was initially published in paperback in 1989, a decade after The Turner Diaries.
 It was published using the pseudonym Andrew Macdonald, as with The Turner Diaries.
 The book's reported sales were at 35,000 copies as of 1995.
 Both it and The Turner Diaries became popular with survivalists and neo-Nazis.
 The novel has been translated into Russian and Swedish.
 The Swedish translation was done by Magnus Söderman, a Swedish far-right activist.

-Later editions of the book are dedicated to Joseph Paul Franklin who, the notice calls, "the Lone Hunter, who saw his duty as a White man and did what a responsible son of his race must do."
+First editions of the book are dedicated to Joseph Paul Franklin who, the notice calls, "the Lone Hunter, who saw his duty as a White man and did what a responsible son of his race must do."
+Subsequent editions have the dedication removed.
 Franklin was a racist serial killer who murdered an estimated 22 people over a decade long spree; he was executed in 2013.
 Academic Jeffrey Kaplan noted the first killings of Yeager in the novel to "so closely mirror Franklin’s Seattle killings that there can be no mistaking either the act or the author’s intent", and argued that Yeager as a character is closely modeled on Franklin.